ceph/ceph/monitoring/ceph-mixin/README.md

 The jsonnet code located in this directory depends on some Jsonnet third party libraries.
 To update those libraries you can run `jb update` and then update the generated files using `tox -egrafonnet-fix`.

+##### Any upgrade or downgrade to different major versions of the recommended tools mentioned above is not supported.